Architected/next-js-sample-app/app.md

 The following guide will take you through the steps to get the application working with Visual Studio Code on your local machine.
 If you are new to NextJS it may be worth to spend a few minutes familiarising with the basics [https://nextjs.org/docs] but that is not essential for this demo.

-Before continuing please ensure you have created an account and application with the Architected Management Portal.
+Before continuing please ensure you have created both an account and an application within the Architected management portal.
 If you have not done this instructions can be found here:

 - [Create an account](https://github.com/Architected/next-js-sample-app/wiki/2-Creating-an-account)
 - [Create your first application](https://github.com/Architected/next-js-sample-app/wiki/4-Creating-an-application)

-## Step 1
+## Step 1 Clone Repo

 Open a cmd prompt shell and run the following commands to clone the project into your chosen working folder and launch vscode: